CCSI-Toolset/FOQUS/docs/source/chapt_flowsheet/tutorial/data.rst

 ensemble.
 This tutorial provide information about sorting, filtering, and exporting data.

-Copy the Data\Simple_flow.foqus file from the example files to a convenient location (see section :ref:`tutorial.example.files`).
+Copy the Data/Simple_flow.foqus file from the example files to a convenient location (see section :ref:`tutorial.example.files`).
 This file is similar to the one created in the tutorial Section :ref:`tutorial.sim.flowsheet`, but it has been run